Rupinderwadali/Kivy-notification/README.txt

 Step5: cd Kivy-notification/
 Step:6 python alarm.py

 It shows a pop-up.
 Fill the time and message and click on button to show the alert message.
 The work is in progress.
-So change the minutes with little difference to show the demo :P.
+So change the minutes with little difference for demo :P.